zcaceres/MPC/Student-Handbook/StudentHandbook.md

 During week three, students produce a first draft of the entire piece.
 The Writer’s Studio meets for peer review in groups of 2-3 students.
 During week four, students schedule a one-on-one consultation with a writing tutor.
 During the final days students prepare to publish their review, share it with their subject mentor, and to participate in MPCafé.

+<b>Come prepared to each week.
+Tutors will not waste their time helping unprepared students.</b>

 #####Week 1: Pre-Reading and Introduction
 Read preface, introduction, and at least the first chapter of the book.
 Read liner notes and any commentary on the back cover.